Large deviation theory

 in phase space.

-package to minimize the action functional (see fw_action
+package to minimize the specified action functional (either fw_action

 and x_f